pavelsolis/Replication-Folder/README.md

 The philosophy behind the folder structure and the example files is to automate as much as possible so that manual tweaks are not necessary.
 In this way, someone else (including yourself) can easily *replicate* and *update* your results.

 A few files briefly guide you through the example files, and the purpose and structure of some folders.
-Specifically, you will find guides for: metadata, codes (tidy, stats, analysis), paper, slides, figures, tables and equations.
+Specifically, you will find short guides for: metadata, codes (tidy, stats, analysis), paper, slides, figures, tables and equations.

 Once you have created your project repository from the template, tailor this file (README.md) to your specific project.
 Start by deleting up to this line so that only the description of your project below reamins in it.